 Graduation with Honors.
 Members of a graduating class who complete their work with a pure Texas Tech University grade point average of 3.9 or above are graduated Summa Cum Laude; those who complete their work with a GPA of 3.7 to 3.89 are graduated Magna Cum Laude; and those who complete their work with a GPA of 3.5 to 3.69 are graduated Cum Laude.
 Appropriate designation of the honor is made on the diploma and on the commencement program.
 The grade point average for graduation honors is calculated using all hours taken at Texas Tech University, and those hours must include the final two semesters prior to graduation.
 Students are considered for graduation honors only if a minimum of 48 semester credit hours have been completed at Texas Tech University.
-The grade point average for graduation honors is calculated using all hours taken at Texas Tech University, including Texas Tech University approved study abroad credit, pass/fail credit, and graduate hours applied toward the undergraduate degree.
+The grade point average for graduation honors is calculated using all hours taken at Texas Tech University, including Texas Tech University approved reciprocal exchange study abroad credit, pass/fail credit, and graduate hours applied toward the undergraduate degree.
 However, no CLEP, foreign language placement tests, or similar types of credit that do not involve course enrollment should be counted in calculating the GPA for graduation honors.
 Only grades earned at Texas Tech are counted, and only the cumulative GPA without grade replacements is used to calculate honors.

 Those who graduate from the Honors College after acquiring at least 24 Honors credit hours (including two Honors seminars) graduate with “Honors,” a distinction that is noted on diplomas and transcripts and receives special recognition at graduation ceremonies.
 Those who also complete an Honors thesis or project consisting of 6 additional hours graduate with “Highest Honors.”

 Honors Studies.
 Honors courses are available to students in all undergraduate colleges.
-Interested students should consult the dean of the Honors College or their college advisors.
+Interested students should consult the Dean of the Honors College or their college advisors.

 Texas Tech offers one of the best honors programs in the nation for highly motivated and academically talented students who want to maximize their college education.
-Students must make special application to be considered for admission to the Honors College either as an entering freshman or as a continuing Texas Tech or transfer student.
+Students must make special application to be considered for admission to the Honors College either as an entering first-year student or as a continuing Texas Tech or transfer student.
 With the exception of those in the honors arts and letters major, students accepted into the Honors College are also enrolled concurrently in the college that houses their major area of study.

 Honor Societies and Organizations.
 The honorary societies listed here represent more than 20 university organizations open to undergraduates who qualify as a result of their academic achievements.
 To view a comprehensive listing of all honorary societies at Texas Tech, see www.so.ttu.edu.